phantomics/april/README.md

 For the time being, discussion of April and its development is happening on the `##phantomics` channel on irc.libera.chat.

+## Compatibility with Common Lisp Implementations

+April puts the numeric and array processing faculties of Common Lisp to the test.
+It has been verified to work with SBCL, CCL, ECL, ABCL, Allegro CL and LispWorks but there are a few bugs present in all implementations but SBCL and CCL.
+[See this document for a list of all differences in functionality between implementations.](./compatibility-notes.md)

 ## Automatic Installation

 April is supplied by the Quicklisp library manager, so the easiest way to install April is through Quicklisp.
-April depends on Common Lisp, ASDF and Quicklisp.
-It has been tested with Steel Bank Common Lisp (SBCL), Clozure Common Lisp (CCL), Embeddable Common Lisp (ECL), Armed Bear Common Lisp (ABCL), Allegro Common Lisp and LispWorks.

 To install April with Quicklisp, evaluate:

 ```lisp
 (ql:quickload 'april)